Merkel: Party was always aware it faced fight in German vote

 She added that what happens on election day counts, so she won't speculate.

-“It was clear to everyone in the CDU and CSU that we wouldn't get into the chancellery again automatically and without effort after 16 years,” Merkel said, using the acronyms of the two parties that make up the Union bloc.
+“It was clear to everyone in the CDU and CSU that we wouldn't get into the chancellery again automatically and without effort after 16 years,” Merkel said.
+She was referring to her Christian Democratic Union, which Laschet now leads, and its Bavarian sister party, the Christian Social Union.

+Markus Soeder, the Bavarian governor and CSU leader who earlier this year battled with Laschet for the nomination to run for chancellor, told news agency dpa that “if there is still a chance to break the trend, then it's this weekend.”

+He was referring to a CSU party congress being held on Friday and Saturday — and likely also the second of three televised debates between the three candidates for chancellor, which will be held on Sunday.
+The first debate on Aug.
+29 failed to lift Laschet.

 At the same time, the Union has issued increasingly frequent warnings that Scholz, a centrist figure, would form a coalition including the hard-left opposition Left Party, which dislikes NATO and opposes German military missions abroad.
 Scholz hasn't ruled that out, but it clearly is not his favored option.